 Support facilitation means that a special education teacher does go into the classroom, does go into the regular classroom and they can work with your child.
 Let’s say it’s 60 minutes.
 They can work with your child in the regular ed classroom.
 But just because it says 60 minutes on the IEP does not mean the special education teacher is working with your child for 60 minutes, five days a week.
 That’s not what support facilitation is.
 That’s what direct instruction is, which is what your school did previously.
 But support facilitation means that a special education teacher goes into the classroom and she’s in that classroom, and her job is to help all students in that classroom, not just your child.

 So she’ll be in the classroom for 60 minutes, but that doesn’t mean she’s helping your child for 60 minutes.
 What she’s obligated to do is to help all the children in the classroom.
 Now, here’s the thing.
 Some schools, the special education teacher will go into the gen ed classroom and help only the children who have IEPs.
 So that could be your son or daughter, and maybe 15 other kids who have IEPs.
-And she’s there for that hour to help all those kids, any one of those children who have problems.
-And what she does is, she may go up to your son and she’ll say, “Hey, Matthew, do you understand what the teacher’s teaching you?”
+She’s there for that hour to help all those kids, any one of those children who have problems.
+What she does is, she may go up to your son and she’ll say, “Hey, Matthew, do you understand what the teacher’s teaching you?”
 And because it’s an ELA class, an English Language Arts Class.
 This is reading support.
 “Are you following the teacher?
 Do you have any questions that I can help you with?”

 Now, if your child isn’t in the mood to have somebody help him or doesn’t want to have attention drawn to him, or whatever reason and says, “No, I got it.
 I don’t need any help.
 I understand.”
 And the teacher says, “Are you sure?
 Let me go over something.”
 And he says, “No, I got it.”
 She’ll walk away.
 She’ll walk away and won’t help him.
 That counts as providing the service and parents don’t know this.
-And we have to make sure when you’re in that first IEP meeting, it’s critically important that these types of things don’t happen, or if they do happen, you clearly understand exactly what type of help your child is getting.
+We have to make sure when you’re in that first IEP meeting, it’s critically important that these types of things don’t happen, or if they do happen, you clearly understand exactly what type of help your child is getting.
 If you feel it’s a benefit to your child and you want to move forward, fantastic.
 But at least you’ve been properly informed on what’s going to happen with your child, okay?

 So that’s why it’s so critically important to have an advocate go with you into that first meeting, because it’s going to set the tone for everything thereafter.
 Just another piece of information.
 When you’re in that first meeting, if you don’t like the new IEP that’s being proposed to you for the county in Florida, for the school district in Florida that you’re going to be attending… If you don’t like it, if you’re not a hundred percent sure that it’s providing the service that your child needs, do not sign it.
 Do not sign it.